NectarCoder/AA-Assignment-2/README.md

-# AA-Assignment-2
+# Advanced Algorithms Assignment 2

-Assignment 2 work for CS 6045/W01 - Advanced Algorithms.
+Assignment 2 submission work for CS 6045/W01 - Advanced Algorithms.

+## Team Members
+- Michael Hayes (mhayes64@students.kennesaw.edu)
+- Cody Bijeaux (cbijeaux@students.kennesaw.edu)
+- Amrutvyasa Ramasamy (aramasam@students.kennesaw.edu)

+## Run Program

+Ensure Python 3.12 or higher is installed.

+Open a terminal window and change directories to this project. `main.py` is the main Skyline Problem script.
+Enter the following command:
+`python .\main.py`

+Input files under the `InputBuildings` folder will be used to perform the stable matching.
+Outputs for the inputs will be displayed in the console, and saved to the `OutputSkyline` folder.